libp2p/specs/webrtc/README.md

 ## Closing an `RTCDataChannel`

 Some WebRTC implementations do not guarantee that any queued messages will be sent after a datachannel is closed.
-Other implementatations maintain separate outgoing message and transport queues, the status of which may not be visible to the user.
+Other implementations maintain separate outgoing message and transport queues, the status of which may not be visible to the user.
 Consequently we must add an additional layer of signaling to ensure reliable data delivery.